Emotional Support Animal (ESA)

 - Step 2: Approval of the animal student desires to bring as their ESA.

-- The Handler has a disability as defined by the ADA and the Handler provides DSS with *reliable documentation of their disability and there is an identifiable and documented nexus between the disability and the need for the ESA.
+- The Handler has a disability as defined by the ADA, and the Handler provides DSS with *reliable documentation of their disability, and there is an identifiable and documented nexus between the disability and the need for the ESA.

-Documentation submitted must state the diagnosed disability and come from a qualified
+Documentation submitted must state the diagnosed disability and come from a qualified and licensed mental health professional.
+Documentation must:

 - Be on professional letterhead and signed by the diagnosing professional.

-- Contain a current and valid state licensure.
+- Contain current and valid state licensure.

 - Be from a professional located close to the student's permanent residence or the campus of Southern Adventist University.